Hokkaido Nippon-Ham Fighters: Hokkaido Nippon-Ham era

 The 2006 offseason saw the departure of two of Nippon-Ham's best players, both via free agency.
 First baseman Michihiro Ogasawara was signed to a blockbuster contract with the Yomiuri Giants, and left-handed reliever Hideki Okajima departed to the Boston Red Sox.
-At the start of the 2007 season, Nippon-Ham had a lot of trouble scoring runs, relying far too much on their pitching, despite the continuing maturation of Yu Darvish, who had back-to-back complete game, 14-strikeout performances early in the season.
-At one point, Nippon Ham was second-to-last in the Pacific League, but recently has been able to turn it around.
-With the start of Interleague play, Nippon-Ham began a 14-game winning streak, which ended on June 9 with a 3–2 extra inning loss to the Yakult Swallows, with the bullpen wasting another great performance by Darvish.
+At the start of the 2007 season, Nippon-Ham had a lot of trouble scoring runs, relying far too much on their pitching, despite the continuing maturation of Yu Darvish, who had back-to-back complete-game, 14-strikeout performances early in the season.
+At one point, Nippon Ham was second-to-last in the Pacific League, but was able to turn it around.
+With the start of Interleague play, Nippon-Ham began a 14-game winning streak, which ended on June 9 with a 3–2 extra-inning loss to the Yakult Swallows, with the bullpen wasting another great performance by Darvish.

 The Fighters went on to win the Pacific League championship and went through the Climax Series to earn a second consecutive trip to the Japan Series to once again face the Chunichi Dragons.
-But in a reversal of roles from last year, the Fighters took Game 1, but the Dragons took the next four games to defeat the Fighters; the last of which being a combined perfect game by Dragons pitchers Daisuke Yamai and Hitoki Iwase.
+But in a reversal of roles from the prior year, the Fighters took Game 1, but the Dragons took the next four games to defeat the Fighters; the last of which being a combined perfect game by Dragons pitchers Daisuke Yamai and Hitoki Iwase.

-In 2007, Yukio Tanaka's final season, he recorded his 2000th career hit, during a May 15 game against the Tohoku Rakuten Golden Eagles.
+In 2007, Yukio Tanaka's final season, he recorded his 2,000th career hit, during a May 15 game against the Tohoku Rakuten Golden Eagles.

 The Fighters would win the Pacific League championship again in 2009 and 2012, but they would lose both times in the Japan Series to the Yomiuri Giants.

 In 2012, the Fighters drafted Shohei Ohtani, who made his debut in 2013.
-Despite Ohtani wanting to play in MLB, the Fighters drafted him anyways as they would have lost him to an MLB team.
+Despite Ohtani wanting to play for MLB, the Fighters drafted him anyways, as they would have lost him to an MLB team.
 Ohtani signed with the Fighters nonetheless.
-Ohtani, with his ability to both pitch and hit, quickly became a star for the team.
+With his ability to both pitch and hit, he quickly became a star for the team.
 He was selected as an NPB all-star five times and was named Pacific League MVP in 2016.
 Behind Ohtani, the Fighters returned to the Japan Series in 2016, facing the Hiroshima Toyo Carp.
 After dropping the first two games on the road, the Fighters rallied to win the next four games en route to their first championship since 2006.